MerelVanPuymbroeck/ANT-Giertz-1-11/1.The-Fields/4.HTML-CSS/5.Final-Test/README.md

 ## Objectives

-- Learn more CSS properties
+- Learn to work in group
-- Learn to apply HTML & CSS in a professional way
+- Learn to complete a project so it can be delivered to a client
-- Learn to design from scratch (without us giving examples!)

 ## Instructions